 I'm originally from Atlanta, GA where I was born and raised.
 I relocated to Seattle for a few years, then moved to New York where I thought I'd stay, but ended up relocating again after a little over seven years in NY.
 I'm now based in Savannah, GA, where I never envisioned I'd end up at this point in my life, but somehow it makes every bit of sense.

 I've been a writer and editor for almost 20 years now, writing mostly freelance for a variety of regional, national, and international publications.
 I've been a book reviewer for Publishers Weekly.
 I've covered films for the Tribeca Film Festival.
 And I've been an arts editor for various publications, including my last stint at Inside Philanthropy.
-I currently cover the arts for the Savannah Morning News and write a weekly arts and community column which won a Georgia Press Award in 2017 for Lifestyle/Feature Column.
+I currently cover the arts for the Savannah Morning News and write a weekly arts and community column which recently won a Georgia Press Award for Lifestyle/Feature Column.
 I've contributed to publications ranging from The Atlantic Monthly, Playboy, Village Voice, and New York Press, to more niche publications like Juxtapoz, Dazed & Confused, Beautiful/Decay, and Swindle.
 I've also had a number of short stories published over the years, mostly in smaller circulation zines.

 Categories of Coverage

 The visual arts are of particular interest and is one of the areas I feel most comfortable writing about, particularly as it relates to larger social issues.

 This is a fairly broad category that weaves through much of my writing.
 I mostly focus on these areas through the lens of the arts, but occasionally write about them without filters.

 Film is one of my favorite art forms, though I don't cover it as much as I used to.
 In another life I would have been a film director.

 History is a relatively recent interest of mine, particularly as it relates to the institution of slavery in America and racial issues.